The two most common forms of exercise testing used to evaluate pulmonary disorders are the

 Six-minute walk test

 This simple test measures the maximal distance that patients can walk at their own pace in 6 minutes.
 The test assesses global functional capacity but does not provide specific information on the individual systems involved in exercise capacity (ie, cardiac, pulmonary, hematologic, musculoskeletal).
 Neither does it assess patient effort.
 This test is used for preoperative and postoperative evaluation of patients undergoing lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
-The most common... read more and lung volume reduction surgery, to monitor response to therapeutic interventions and pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic respiratory disorders... read more , and to predict mortality and morbidity in patients with cardiac and pulmonary vascular disorders.
+(See also Overview... read more and lung volume reduction surgery, to monitor response to therapeutic interventions and pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic... read more , and to predict mortality and morbidity in patients with cardiac and pulmonary vascular disorders.

 Cardiopulmonary exercise testing (CPET)